-- Existing staff should declare any current outside employment (this is an annual requirement and will automatically roll-over each year) and for new staff this will be required on appointment - Where a risk of conflict of interest arises, the general management actions outlined in this policy should be considered and applied to mitigate risks - Where contracts of employment or terms and conditions of engagement permit, staff may be required to seek prior approval from the organisation to engage in outside employment

-The organisation may also have legitimate reasons within employment law for knowing about outside employment of staff, even when this does not give rise to a risk of a conflict.
+- Staff should declare any existing outside employment on appointment, and any new outside employment when it arises - Where a risk of conflict of interest is identified, the general management actions outlined in this guidance should be considered and applied to mitigate risks - Where contracts of employment or terms and conditions of engagement permit, staff may be required to seek prior approval from an organisation to engage in outside employment - Organisations may also have legitimate reasons within employment law for knowing about outside employment of staff, even this does not give rise to risk of a conflict.
+Nothing in this guidance prevents such enquiries being made.

-- Staff name and their role with the organisation - The nature of the outside employment (e.g. the name of the employing organisation, a description of duties and time commitment)

-- Relevant dates (started and once the interest has ceased, the ceased date) - Clear actions as to how the staff member will mitigate against any conflict - Who has given approval should this be required (their name and title evidence of this should be forwarded to the Conflict-of-Interest team at ecn-tr.conflictofinterest@nhs.net) - Other relevant information (e.g. Details of any approvals given to depart from the terms of this policy)
+- Staff name and their role with the organisation - The nature of the outside employment (e.g. the name of the employing organisation, a description of duties and time commitment) - Relevant dates (started and once the interest has ceased, the ceased date) - Clear actions as to how the staff member will mitigate against any conflict - Who has given approval should this be required (their name and title evidence of this should be forwarded to the Conflict-of-Interest team at ecn-tr.conflictofinterest@nhs.net) - Other relevant information (e.g. Details of any approvals given to depart from the terms of this policy)